-Whether it is your first car ever, or if you are looking for an upgrade, it can be an exciting process purchasing a new vehicle.
-Whether you have a favourite type of car, a specific colour you’ve always wanted, or because you’ve just passed your licence and you can taste sweet, sweet freedom, it is always important to reign it in, and do your due diligence first!
+Whether it is your first car ever, or if you are looking for an upgrade, it can be an exciting process to purchase a new vehicle.
+Whether you have a favourite type of car, a specific colour you’ve always wanted, or because you’ve just passed your licence and you can taste sweet sweet freedom, it is always important to reign it in, and do your due diligence first!
 It is so important to do a thorough history check on your car.
-You can easily be fooled by a nice exterior, giving the tyres a kick to make sure they have no punctures, or even a clean bonnet.
+You can easily be fooled by a nice exterior, kicking the tyres to make sure they have no punctures or even a clean bonnet.
 However, the history of the car can tell a different story.

-Depending on the extent of the damage, the body work can be easily repaired, and it’s a classic case of judging a book by it’s cover.
+Depending on the extent of the damage, the bodywork can be easily repaired, and it’s a classic case of judging a book by its cover.
 The MOT may have failed for various reasons, and a quick fix of some new tyres may be covering the damage sustained to other parts of the vehicle, due to how it has been running.
-The VIN number may not match the vehicle, which could indicate that the car you are considering making your own, has actually been stolen.
-It may have even been painted a completely different color, without the DVLA being informed, which is going to cause you issues in the long run.
-A car history check will give you all of this vital information in one place, and can save you a lot of headaches.
+The VIN may not match the vehicle, which could indicate that the car you are considering making your own, has been stolen.
+It may have even been painted a completely different colour, without the DVLA being informed, which is going to cause you issues in the long run.
+A car history check will give you all of this vital information in one place and can save you a lot of headaches.

 What information does a car history check provide?

 - Whether or not the car has ever been written off, and what category it will fall under.
 This can greatly impact the value of the vehicle.